UsabilityEngineering/uxportfolio-Mscheer75/journal-01/READNE.md

 Efficient?
 I had to click through 5 menus just to find out I couldn't play the California map I purchased.

 Safe?
-For the most part, its a game, so nothing personal is stored on it.
+For the most part, it's a game, so nothing personal is stored on it.

 Satisfying?
 Absolutely not.
 They could of at least have a pop-up saying I need to “complete XYZ” in order to unlock such and such map.
 Which I would understand, but having nothing is completely frustrating.
 It's a SIMULATOR, not some arcade game.
 Everything should be unlocked from the start.